-Shaver is committed to growth of the artistic community in Wisconsin, working as Administrative Coordinator for the Milwaukee Artist Resource Network and Gallery 224 as well as Director of ARTservancy.
-She maintains a painting studio on Franklin Street in Port Washington, shoots 35mm film, runs, swims and throws rocks when permitted.
+Shaver is committed to growth of the artistic community in Wisconsin, working as Operations Manager for the Milwaukee Artist Resource Network.
+She maintains a painting studio in Saukville, WI, shoots 35mm film, runs, swims and throws rocks when permitted.

 Kacey Slone is currently a 3rd year Intermedia MFA Candidate and a professor of record, teaching Printmaking, in the Art + Art History program at the University of Texas at Arlington.
 She received her two BFAs, Printmaking and Graphic Design, from Indiana University Southeast in May 2018.
 Kacey was the Assistant Gallery Manager for the Pat Harrison Fine Art + Design Gallery and has interned at Louisville Magazine.
 Slone has assisted with Southern Graphics Council International and Mid-America Print Council conferences and served as a member of the MAPC board and is now a member of the Rural Midwest Artists Cooperative.
 Her work explores the topic of identity, and how place affects ones belonging.
 In her free time, Kacey is a photographer, adventurer, coffee drinker, playlist maker and long way home- taker.